What it costs

 There are certain limits on how much money you can pay into your pension and qualifying for tax relief — in other words, you don't pay tax on your contributions until you exceed these limits.

 The Annual Allowance (AA) is the amount of money you can pay into your pension(s) every year and qualify for tax relief.
-The current AA is £40,000 for the 2022/2023 tax year.
+The current AA is £60,000 for the 2024/2025 tax year.

+If you are a high earner you may be affected by the Tapered AA.
+If your earnings (including employer pension contributions) are over £260,000, the Tapered AA reduces your annual allowance by £1 for every additional £2 of earnings down to a minimum of £10,000.
 The new flexibilities are only available to LRSFA members once you leave the Scheme.
 But you may have other pensions where this applies.
 If you think you may be affected by the TAA, you may want to take financial advice.
 You can find an adviser near you on Unbiased.